 The two year olds in this class are exploring triangles.
 Each child reaches into a bag and selects different colors of triangles they would like to glue to their paper.

 While the children work with the glue, the teacher converses with the child.
 “What color would you like to glue next?”
 “I see you are creating a pattern – blue, green, blue, green.”
 “What shape are you holding in your hand?”

 The child uses his hands to brush on the glue, turn over the triangles, and tap the triangle down in place.
 This is a simple process but the objective is to not only present a process that child can enjoy but to also open the door to new learning about shapes, colors, and patterns.

 And in the end, the child has a bright, colorful shape picture to display on the wall.
-Once the picture is displayed, the teachers can again review the beautiful colors, patterns, and shapes.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Once the picture is displayed, the teachers can again review the beautiful colors, patterns, and shapes.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program